Mir0um/moteur-graphique/README.md

 - Drawing functions: `draw()`, `clear()`, `putPixel()`, `putTriangle()`
 - `clip()`: Implements the clipping algorithm for triangles outside the view frustum
 - `loadObj()`: Loads 3D models from .obj files
-- `diffuseLight()`: Calculates ambient, diffuse and specular lighting for shading
+- `diffuseLight()`: Calculates ambient occlusion along with ambient, diffuse and specular lighting for shading
 - `putMesh()`: Renders a 3D mesh with proper depth sorting and shading

 This module handles the conversion of 3D geometry to 2D screen space and manages the ASCII-based rendering in the terminal.